anugrahprathap/python-on-ec2/README.md

 ## Overview

-This repository contains a Python Flask web app Dockerized for consistency, deployed on AWS EC2 via a CI/CD pipeline using Amazon CodePipeline and AWS CodeDeploy.
+This repository contains a Python Flask web app Dockerized and deployed on AWS EC2 via a CI/CD pipeline using Amazon CodePipeline and AWS CodeDeploy.
+The web application is accessible [here](http://51.20.133.246/).
 Infrastructure is set up with Terraform.

 ## Technologies